 If you think you're playing a slower deck, card draw is critical, so you can also consider keeping Arcane Intellect or Aluneth.
-Against more aggressive decks, Arcane Missiles and Mirror Image are very helpful.
+Against more aggressive decks, Arcane Missiles is very helpful.

 Secret Mage is also known as Tempo Mage for a good reason.
 The deck is all about outpacing your opponent in terms of cards and stats, then riding that curve to the win.

 In the early turns your ideal position is to get out a minion or two, then use your hero power and early spells to destroy enemy plays and keep board control.

 Your ideal early curve is Mana Wyrm, followed by Arcanologist, followed by Kirin Tor Mage for a free secret.
 Only the most aggressive decks can come back against that.